nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 };
 ```

-If our user searches for “ocelot”, how many computations are performed?
+If our user searches for “ocelot”, how many operations are performed?

 One.
 It’s the first item in our array, so our program will return after one operation.

+That _specific_ operation would be O(1).

-But, if our user searches for “osprey”, how many computations are performed?
+But, if our user searches for “osprey”, how many operations are performed?

 Eight.
-That’s our worst case scenario.
+That’s our upper bound and worst case scenario.
 For eight inputs, our algorithm will perform eight operations.

 What if our array contained 100 animals?